ivanvanderbyl/ember-code-block/README.md

 # ember-code-block

-Simple, effective, and customizable code highlighting for Ember.
+Simple, effective, and customizable code highlighting for Ember using highlight.js

 # Usage